ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 A curation Action MUST have at least one [object](http://schema.org/object) which associates it with either the DataSet or one of its components.

-An Action which creates new _Data entities_ - for example, the creation of a new metadata file - SHOULD have these as [result](http://schema.org/result)s.
+An Action which creates new _Data entities_ - for example, the creation of a new metadata file - SHOULD have these as [result]s.

 An Action SHOULD have a [name](http://schema.org/name) and MAY have a [description](http://schema.org/description).